 These factors are just a few of the forces holding back the housing market from a more robust, and broad-based recovery.

 The national telephone survey asked questions that examined the relationship that student loan debt burdens are having on homeownership.
-It found that in 2015, 28 percent of adults knew someone who delayed the purchase of a home because of their student loan debt burden, compared to 24 percent in 2014.
-Importantly, of the people who reported that they held student loan debt, 57 percent said that the debt was “somewhat or very much” an obstacle to homeownership, up from 49 percent in 2014.
+It found that in 2016, 30 percent of adults knew someone who delayed the purchase of a home because of their student loan debt burden, compared to 28 percent in 2015, and 24 percent in 2014.
+Importantly, of the people who reported that they held student loan debt, 53 percent said that the debt was “somewhat or very much” an obstacle to homeownership, a slight improvement from 57 percent in 2015, but still up from 49 percent in 2014.

-The complexity of the home buying process may be dampening enthusiasm for homeownership, despite historically low mortgage rates.
-Approximately 70 percent of adults said that they strongly or somewhat agreed “that the home buying process is complicated”, up from 67 percent in 2014, but within the survey’s margin of error.
-Importantly, for people who hold student loan debt, 76 percent of them say that the home buying process is complicated, up from 70 percent in 2014.
+The complexity of the homebuying process may be dampening enthusiasm for homeownership, despite historically low mortgage rates.
+Approximately 67 percent of adults said that they strongly or somewhat agreed “that the home buying process is complicated,” a slight improvement from 70 percent in 2015, but within the survey’s margin of error.

-Nevertheless, homeownership remains a goal for most, and NeighborWorks America supports a range of programs that help consumers understand the process, develop reasonable budget plans, and prepare financially for what is usually the biggest purchase most make in their lifetime.
+Nevertheless, homeownership remains a goal for most, and NeighborWorks America and the NeighborWorks network support a range of programs that help consumers understand the process, develop reasonable budget plans, and prepare financially for what is usually the biggest purchase most make in their lifetime.